 Additionally, the wallet encrypts all private keys and spending passwords, which protects holders from cyber threats.

 Holders can also export their private keys to paper certificates, the ultimate cold storage form and the most secure.

 Moreover, they can back up all their information, which allows holders to recover their funds.
 They can also monitor transaction assurance levels, so holders can see when their transactions become irreversible.

 Finally, the wallet also contains an option for joining a suitable stake pool.

 EMURGO designed the Yoroi wallet for the Cardano network.
 It is a light wallet, so it does not contain a full copy of the blockchain.
 This immediately makes the wallet less secure than the full node Daedalus.
 Of course, without a full copy of the blockchain, Yoroi does not need large storage on devices.

-Accordingly, holders can install Yoroi on their mobile phones or install an extension from their web browser.
-Also, holders can transact much quicker because their transactions are not validated across the network, just a specific section.
+Accordingly, holders can install Yoroi on their mobile phones or an extension from their web browser.
+Also, holders can transact much quicker because their transactions are not validated across the network, just in a specific section.

 Finally, Yoroi has a host of security protocols to prevent cyber-attacks, and private keys are not shared with any third parties.

 The Cardano network runs on the proof-of-stake protocol, meaning there are no miners on the blockchain but validators.
 Also, with no mining, the network consumes less electricity and does not require validators to have robust and expensive mining rigs.
 They only need a consistent internet connection and average computer specifications.